edavis10/convert-kit-migration/README.md

 Migration of subscribers to convert kit.

 1. x Add a import-drip tag
+2. Import all tags
+  - Skip Read tags
+3. Create CSV exports for each tag
+  - Skip Read tags
+3. Create CSV exports for each campaign/sequence
+  - Skip Read tags
+4. Import the import-drip CSV export which includes all subscribers
+5. Import each CSV file
+  - ??? add to sequences if the tag is for a sequence
+  - ??? make sure sequences' exclusions are correct

+---

+6.
 2. Add all subs with a import-drip tag to CK
 4. Scrape CSV and add tags for each subscriber
   * skip all read tags